Barcodes as Summary of Loss Function Topology: Barcodes of benchmark functions and convergence of the algorithm

-To begin with, we compute barcodes of several $2$-dimensional benchmark functions.
+\textbf{Barcodes of 2D benchmark functions} To begin with, we compute barcodes of several $2$-dimensional benchmark functions.
 We visualise obtained barcodes and minima-saddles correspondence.
 Next, we conduct the experiments to estimate how the number of points used to compute barcodes influences the quality of the answer.
 We consider the following test objective functions: \begin{enumerate} \item \textbf{HumpCamel6 } function $f:[-2,2]\times [-1.5, 1.5]\rightarrow \mathbb{R}$ with 6 local minima (Figure \ref{fig:humpcamel6plot}):

 \end{enumerate}

 \begin{enumerate} \item \textbf{Langermann} test objective function $f:[0,10]^{2}\rightarrow \mathbb{R}$ (Figure \ref{fig:langermann-plot}):

 To keep the plots simple, we displayed minimum-saddle correspondence only for Top-30 segments in barcode sorted by the size of the cluster (number of points at the cluster death moment).
 As wee see in Figure \ref{fig:langermann6plot2d}, the correspondence between minimum-saddle is non-trivial.
 For many minima, the corresponding saddles are rather distant.
 In particular, this observation illustrates the remark discussed in Figure \ref{fig:1d_water}: the corresponding canonical $1$-saddle is not necessarily the nearest saddle. \end{enumerate}